 The unique challenge is providing the high-speed highcurrent switching circuit as well as handling the parasitic inductances due to the assembly of the laser diode and the driver board.
 FBH drivers use GaN devices in the final stage.
-For different LiDAR applications, electronic circuits providing pulse widths from 2 ns to 10 ns for single or multiemitter diode lasers with up to 5 active regions epitaxially stacked in a common vertical waveguide are developed with maximum pulse currents of 120 A, 400 A, and 1100 A (see table).
+For different LiDAR applications, electronic circuits providing pulse widths from 2 to 10 ns for single, three, eight and forty-eight emitter bars are developed with maximum pulse currents of 100 A, 270 A, and 980 A at 25 °C (see table).
 A patent is pending.